txpipe-shop/partnerchain-reference-implementation/docs/tutorial/game_usage.md

 ### Move Ship

-This command moves the ship to a different point in the grid (updates de `pos_x` and `pos_y` fields in the ship datum).
+This command moves the ship to a different point in the grid (updates the `pos_x` and `pos_y` fields in the ship datum).
 The transaction also burns the fuel tokens consumed.

 ```console
 ./target/release/griffin-partner-chains-node game move-ship